-- Offer, make, promise or pay a gift, payment (including a facilitation payment) or other advantage (such as awarding a contract) to induce or reward improper conduct or influence or intend to influence a decision to your or the Company's advantage. - Solicit, accept, agree to or receive a gift, payment or other advantage from any person as a reward or inducement for improper conduct which influences or is intended to influence, the behaviour of the Company. - Make any political donations on behalf of the Company. - Make any charitable or community donations on behalf of the Company without the prior approval of the UK charity committee, unless it forms part of a Community Investment Plan, in which case they require Managing Director level approval.
-In Northern Europe, Southern Europe or Central Europe, Managing Directors have the discretion to approve donations.
+- Offer, make, promise or pay a gift, payment (including a facilitation payment) or other advantage (such as awarding a contract) to induce or reward improper conduct or influence or intend to influence a decision to your or the Company's advantage. - Solicit, accept, agree to or receive a gift, payment or other advantage from any person as a reward or inducement for improper conduct which influences or is intended to influence, the behaviour of the Company. - Make any political donations on behalf of the Company. - All charitable or community donations must be approved by the Partnership Development Director (who can refer these to the Group Customer & Operations Director, as needed), unless it forms part of a Community Investment Plan, in which case these require Managing Director level approval.
+In Northern Europe, Southern Europe or Central Europe, Managing Directors have the discretion to approve donations but need to notify the relative Partnership Development Manager beforehand to ensure good governance.